 If you are ready for some physical activity, Kailua is surrounded by some of the most beautiful hiking trails in the state, and many amazing historical sites.
 You might be a water sport enthusiast and want to test the famous waters of Kailua Bay for wind surfing, kayaking, snorkeling or swimming.
 Fishing is good in Kailua, too.
 If you are a cyclist (link to bike store) you will find miles of bike paths in and around Kailua to provide you with up close and personal viewing of Kailua’s year round beauty.

 After all the physical activity it may be time for a massage.
 Kailua is the Massage capital of Hawaii and has more massage therapists per square mile than any town in the state.
-Just a short walk from the visitors center is Island Massage which offers walk in daily service with experienced massage therapists and student massages for those on a budget.
+Just a short walk from the visitors center is Island Massage which offers daily experienced massage therapists.
 Also in walking distance is the Healing Arts College which offers outcall and massage sessions by appointment.
 A must do while in Hawaii is a Hawaiian Lomi Lomi session with Lomi Lomi Hana Lima.

 What if you would prefer to relax and have a beverage and pupu (Hawaiian for appetizer)?
 No problem!
 There are several open air restaurants to serve you, either in town or by the beach.
 Or shop around the town to find ice cream, shave ice or cookies.
 They’re all here!
 Dinner is a special event in Kailua so when you decide which restaurant you prefer for this evening, be sure to make a reservation before you get there.

 If romance is in the air, Kailua is the perfect place to get married or renew your vows.
 Our beaches are popular for wedding and renewal ceremonies.
 Surprise your spouse by celebrating your love in paradise!
 There are lots of affordable wedding packages and a minister available who specializes in beach ceremonies.